 Committed to serving others through the law, Regina Foley is a passionate advocate for victims of negligence.
 She has served as trial co-counsel in a variety of complex civil cases, including medical malpractice, product liability, and trucking accidents.
 She has earned an exceptional track record in helping her clients.
-In fact, she is an AV Preeminent Peer Rated Attorney by Martindale-Hubbell, has been consistently recognized as a Pennsylvania Super Lawyer since 2011, and was designated one of the top fifty women attorneys in Pennsylvania in 2017.
+In fact, she is an AV Preeminent Peer Rated Attorney by Martindale-Hubbell, has been consistently selected to the Pennsylvania Super Lawyers list since 2011, and was designated one of the top fifty women attorneys in Pennsylvania in 2017 and 2018.
 Early in her career, she was one of 30 attorneys recognized by the Legal Intelligencer and The Pennsylvania Law Weekly in the inaugural edition of “Lawyers on the Fast Track,” honoring both her legal skills and her community service.

 Ms. Foley is committed to giving back to her profession.
 She is actively involved in the leadership of several organizations including the Philadelphia Bar Association where she is a past Chair of the Board of Governors, past Chair of Women in the Profession Committee, and the current Treasurer; the Philadelphia Trial Lawyers Association where she serves as a member of the Board of Directors and Assistant Treasurer; and the Pennsylvania Bar Association where she serves as a member of the House of Delegates.
 She is a frequent lecturer on deposition techniques, evidence and work-life balance.